Home Health Care Agencies

 Frequently Asked Questions

-How can I verify the licensing of a home health care agency in Missouri?
+How many CMS-certified home health care providers are in Missouri?

-What services do home health care agencies in Missouri typically offer?
+What services do home health care agencies in Missouri offer?

-Can Medicaid help cover home health care costs in Missouri?
+Who regulates home health care agencies in Missouri?

 Sources